Diversified Port Property Experience

 The Net Results: The highest eminent domain jury award in the history of the State of Florida – more than $67 million.

-Client: Strategic port property asset management plan, lease structuring, valuations
+Case: Strategic port property asset management plan, lease structuring, valuations

 Location: US Inland waterways